 When it comes to investing during a recession, there is no one-size-fits-all answer.
-Historically, some sectors, such as consumer commodities, health care and public services, have performed better than the overall market during recessions.
+Historically, some sectors such as consumer commodities, health care and public services have performed better than the overall market during recessions.
 Advisors also point out that securities stocks and commercial real estate are potentially advantageous investments during recessions.
-My theory is that these stocks are already trading for a severe recession and could hit bottom before the rest.
+If you're worried about a deep and protracted recession, consider stocks like Merck (MRK (opens in new tab)), the pharmaceutical giant.

 In addition, stocks like Merck and AbbVie, with high and reliable payments, offer good competition for bonds that many investors flee to in difficult times.
 Current investors or those who may be entering the market soon may be thinking of adding some recession-resistant stocks to their portfolios.
 If you have a reasonably diversified stock portfolio, it's likely that you lost approximately 20% of its value during the first six months of the year.
 Wells Fargo analysts said in a recent report that investors should “favor a full and weighted allocation of basic consumer and utility stocks in the market” because of their “traditional resilience” in a slowing economy.